DJCordhose/ecmascript-2015-iojs/workshop/README.md

 ## Step 3: There is more

-* Iterable, Symbol, Generator: iterator for programmers using generators?
-* Promises?
+Just show more features from the `features` folder or `README`.

 # Schedule

 Workshop takes approx. 45 minutes

-* Set Up (10 minutes): Install io.js 2.0 and clone this repo, execute first script using io.js
+* Set Up (5 minutes): Install io.js 2.0 and clone this repo, execute first script using io.js
 * Step-0 (5 minutes)
 * Step-1 (max.
 15 minutes)
 * Step-2 (max.
 15 minutes)